 Finally, many (or all) of those delivery jobs created by Amazon and online commerce may disappear due to self-driving delivery cars, drones, and even self-driving STORES.

 On the bright side, nearly everyone should be able to save a lot of money as transportation is one of the biggest expenses in the United States (#2 after housing).

 I’ve only touched on a couple of the big things coming down the pike (or already here).
 The easy answer to the jobs question is that there will be more technology jobs created.
 That may be true, but I’m not entirely convinced.
 Software that powers self-driving cars will mature in the same way that word processing software matured.* Once it does all the core functions really well, there’s not much else to improve on.
 There’s no need to employ thousands of software engineers when everything just works.

 I’m sure there will always be new things for the technology people to work on.
 However, a vast majority of those jobs seem to be centered in a relatively small area in northern California called Silicon Valley.
 Maybe that will change in the future, but maybe it won’t.
 If all the new jobs are there, it’s not going to help 99.9% of the rest of the country find employment.

 One more thing occurred to me.
-In this future, many of the principles around financial independence will become even more important.
+In the future, many of the fundamentals of financial independence will become even more important.
 If you’ve accrued some dividend income, have a side steel drum gig, and know how to live frugally, you’ll be a few steps ahead of the pack.